huggingface/transformers/docs/source/add_new_model.rst

    input_ids = [0, 4, 5, 2, 3, 7, 9]  # vector of input ids
    original_output = model.predict(input_ids)

-Next, regarding the debugging strategy, there are generally from which to choose from:
+Next, regarding the debugging strategy, there are generally a few from which to choose from:

 -  Decompose the original model into many small testable components and run a forward pass on each of those for verification